alazaroc/blog-web-code/_posts/2022-03-20-how-to-add-ci-cd-to-my-cdk-project.md

 ![codepipeline9](console/codepipeline-9.png){:class="border"}

 It is done.
-We have created the CodePipeline and added it 2 stages:
+We have created the CodePipeline and added 2 stages:

 - Source
 - Build